Best methods for attracting and retaining talented employees

 If so, the answer may be right in front of your nose.

-Promoting from within can not only help you fill open positions but also boosts morale across your entire organization.
-That’s great news if you’re seeing waning employee engagement levels, so bear that in mind.
+Promoting from within can help you fill open positions and boost morale across your entire organization.
+That’s great news if you see waning employee engagement levels, so bear that in mind.

 If other employees notice that you’re willing to promote from within, it’ll give them hope for a lucrative future at your company.
 Instead of switching jobs to continue on their desired career path, they can simply climb the ladder at your organization.